 - put a lit barbecue in a litter bin, use the special BBQ bins located along the prom

 - cover up hot stones with cold ones, cold stones shatter when they warm up and can cause injury

 - bring glass bottles on to the beach

 - play amplified music

-If you require any further information or advice on barbecuing safely on Brighton & Hove's Beaches please contact the seafront office.
+If you need any further information or advice on barbecuing safely on the beach please send an email to firstname.lastname@example.org.